damianruck/Cultural-prerequistes-for-socioeconomic-development/README.md

-# The cultural prerequistes for WEIRD societies
+# Cultural prerequistes of prosperous societies
-Data code and intriuctions to reproduce the findings for the paper "The cultural prerequistes for WEIRD societies"
+Data code and intriuctions to reproduce the findings for the paper "Cultural prerequistes of prosperous societies"

+please cite:

 ## directories
 data

 R

 python

 ## Get raw data